All About Growing Agave

 Thornless agaves make for wonderful border

 Most agaves are monocarpic, meaning they bloom just once before they die.
-However, they take years to mature before they do bloom, and typically form many pups at the base of the mother plant before it blooms.
+However, they take years to mature before they do bloom, and typically form many Succulent pups are the baby succulents that form at the base... at the base of the mother plant before it blooms.
 Only the mother plant dies after blooming, the pups continue to grow and mature for years.

 Agave flower spikes are enormous, towering well above the plant, with long-lasting blooms that are highly attractive to pollinators, including butterflies, hummingbirds